X-Immersion/Geppetto_Unreal_documentation/docs/Setup.md

 Please read [How to use Geppetto with Metahuman](GettingStarted.md#TODO) to integrate Geppetto on a Metahuman character.

 > [!TIP]
-> Unreal Engine Metahuman setup have changed since UE5.6 and now use the [Metahuman Creator]((https://dev.epicgames.com/documentation/metahuman/metahuman-creator?application_version=5.6)) Plugin.
+> Unreal Engine Metahuman setup has changed since UE5.6 and now uses the [Metahuman Creator](https://dev.epicgames.com/documentation/metahuman/metahuman-creator?application_version=5.6) Plugin.
 Please read the Unreal Engine documentation [Getting Started in MHC](https://dev.epicgames.com/documentation/metahuman/getting-started-with-metahuman-creator) and [Creating a Character](https://dev.epicgames.com/documentation/metahuman/creating-a-character) to use Metahuman with UE5.6.

 ## 1.3 Installation - Fab